YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Premium outdoor editorial image showing a motorcycle helmet after hair transplant recovery planning

-I do not want patients wearing a motorcycle helmet, bicycle helmet, construction hard hat, or tight safety helmet during the first 30 days after a hair transplant.
-In practical terms, 4 to 5 weeks is much safer for many patients, and 5 to 6 weeks is better if the helmet is tight, heavy, or worn for long periods.
-The reason is simple.
+I advise avoiding a motorcycle helmet, bicycle helmet, construction hard hat, or tight safety helmet during the first 30 days after a hair transplant.
+Practically, 4 to 5 weeks is safer for many people, and 5 to 6 weeks is better if the helmet is tight, heavy, or worn for long periods.
 A helmet creates pressure, friction, heat, sweat, and repeated rubbing over a scalp that is still healing.

-I also ask why the helmet is needed.
-A patient who wants to ride for pleasure has a different decision from a patient whose job requires a safety helmet.
-The medical advice may be similar, but the planning conversation is different.
+The reason for the helmet matters.
+Riding for pleasure is different from a job that legally requires a safety helmet.
+The medical principle may be similar, but the planning conversation is not the same.
+I explain that job-specific planning in physical work after hair transplant.

 Why is a helmet different from a loose hat?